Robust excitation of C-band quantum dots for quantum communication: Experimental Setup

-The pulse-shaped excitation laser beam is coupled to single-mode fiber and then collimated by an $\SI{8}{\milli\meter}$ lens collimator.
-A Glan-Taylor polarizer sets the excitation beam to linear polarization and the angle of the polarization is then adjustable by a half-wave plate.
-Just before the cryostat chamber a 90:10 beam splitter cube (BS) is placed to separate the incoming excitation beam and single photons emitted by the QD.
-Approximately $90\,\%$ of the excitation beam (depending in its polarization state) is reflected by the BS to a power meter, which is used to control the QD excitation power, only $\approx 10\,\%$ on the laser power is guided to the cryostat chamber, where the QD sample is placed.

 The sample design \cite{Sittig2022} features a bottom distributed Bragg reflector where the distance between the 23 pairs of AlAs/GaAs constituting the reflector and the semiconductor/vacuum interface corresponds to a nominal, weak $\lambda$ cavity, and the QD layer is situated in its anti-node.
 The attribution of the QD transition to a positive trion, is based on power- and polarization-resolved $\mu$-PL measurements, as well as previous experimental and theoretical investigations \cite{Paul2017, Carmesin2018, Sittig2022, Dusanowski2022} on similar samples.
+Fig.~\ref{fig:lifetime} displays a time-resolved fluorescence measurement in a semi-logarithmic scale where an excitation power of $0.89\,\,\text{a.u.}$ and spectral detuning of \SI{1.5}{\nano\meter} was used.
+The mono-exponential fit function yields a decay time of \SI{1.07(2)}{\pico\second}.

 The emission is collected by a lens ($f=\SI{3.1}{\milli\meter}$) with an NA of $0.68$.
 The excitation laser suppression is realized on the basis of two volume Bragg grating (VBG) notch filters with blocking a spectral bandwidth (FWHM) $\SI{1.2}{\nano\meter}$ and individual suppression OD$6$.
 The QD emission is coupled by a $f=\SI{8}{\milli\meter}$ lens collimator.
 For precise filtering of the QD transition line we use a fiber-coupled bandwidth tunable filter based on VBGs with set filtering spectral bandwidth (FWHM) $\SI{150}{\pico\meter}$ (approximately the QD-transition linewidth).